avermeulen/object-oriented-programming-introduction/README.md

 If your create a file in the src folder called `car.ts` if will be transpiled into a file called `car.js` in the dist folder.

+To transpile TypeScript code to JavaScript run `tsc` in the project folder or run TypeScipt in watch mode using `tsc -w` - then it will detect all changes in the `src` folder and transpiles the files upon change.

+You can read more about TypeScript classes [here](https://www.typescriptlang.org/docs/handbook/classes.html) and interfaces [here](https://www.typescriptlang.org/docs/handbook/interfaces.html).

+TypeScript also introduce [typing](https://www.typescriptlang.org/docs/handbook/basic-types.html) to JavaScript.

 ## Object Orientation